 - Get in touch – write to me with comments and questions

-Additional video clips and material related to the production, history, artistry, and legacies of these films will be added to the modules in coming months.
+Feel free to jump right into the modules below.
+Additional video clips and material related to the production, history, artistry, and legacies of these films will be added in coming months.
 Subscribe to the Modern Chinese Cultural Studies YouTube channel for updates.

 All of the films are black and white.
 Five are silent or have dubbed sound-on-disk; six have sound-on-film.
 The copies of Goddess and Sports Queen have soundtracks that were added in recent years; feel free to mute these.